 Visitors will find the Papal Altar located at the center of St. Peter’s Basilica.
 This is the location where the Pope will celebrate Mass.

 The ground on which this altar stands was consecrated by Clement VIII in 1594.
-The Baldacchino is a canopy which stands just above the Papal Altar.
+The Baldacchino is a canopy that stands just above the Papal Altar.